masakifukunishi/algorithm-data-structure-crash-course/linked-list.md

 ### add(delete) head

 - O(1)
-  Adding or deleting an element at the head of the linked list involves updating a few pointers, which can be done in constant time.
+  Addind or deliting elements at the top of the linked list, just update few nodes, which takes constant time.

-### add(delete) tail ---
+### add(delete) tail

+- Adding O(1)
+  Addind elements at the end of the linked list, just update few nodes using tail, which takes constant time.

+- Deleting O(n)
+  Deleting elements at the end of the linked list, requires traversing the list from the head to the tail, which takes linear time.

 ## Exercise